stanekTM/RX_nRF24L01_Telemetry_Motor_Servo/RC_RX_OpenAVRc_Multi_2ch_A1_Motor_Driver/README.md

 This RC receiver works with RC transmitters [OpenAVRc](https://github.com/stanekTM/OpenAVRc_Dev) or [DIY-Multiprotocol-TX-Module](https://github.com/stanekTM/DIY-Multiprotocol-TX-Module) from my fork.

+Note: I use (Arduino) ATmega328P 5V/16Mhz and supply VCC only with 3.3V voltage.
+I haven't tried the 3.3V/8Mhz version yet.
+If you supply the VCC directly with a LiPo 1S cell, except for the nRF24L01, the analog voltage measurement will not work due to the VREF.

 ### Function:
-* MotorA = steering/ch1
+* MotorA = adjustable pwm, steering/ch1
-* MotorB = throttle/ch2
+* MotorB = adjustable pwm, throttle/ch2
 * Brake = on, off or adjustable effect
 * Normal mode = LED RX is lit
-* Battery voltage 1S LiPo (4.2V) < 3.3V = RX LED flash at a interval of 500ms
+* Battery voltage 1S LiPo (4.2V) < 3.3V = RX LED flash at a interval of 0.5s
-* TX transmitter off or signal loss = RX LED flash at a interval of 100ms
+* TX transmitter off or signal loss = RX LED flash at a interval of 0.1s
 * Fail-safe = MotorA and MotorB stopped

 ### Arduino pins: